- Won the Kentucky Derby [G1] by 2 ¾ lengths as the favorite in his first start over an off track

 - Broke his maiden by an eye-popping 11 ½ lengths in his 3-year-old debut

-- Son of leading third-crop sire BODEMEISTER, commanding winner of the Arkansas Derby [G1] and early Kentucky Derby favorite
+- Son of BODEMEISTER, a leading Third-Crop Sire of 2018 and a commanding winner of the Arkansas Derby [G1].

 - $350,000 Keeneland September Book 1 yearling, purchased by leading bloodstock agent Steven Young